-Title Transfers Automatically to the Conservator
+Title Transfers to the Conservator

 The appointment of a conservator vests in the conservator title as trustee to all property or to the part specified in the order of the protected person, presently held or thereafter acquired, including title to any property previously held for the protected person by custodians or attorneys in fact.

-Protection Against Transfer Penalties
+No Transfer Penalties

 The appointment of a conservator is not a transfer or alienation within the meaning of general provisions of any federal or state statute or rule, regulation, insurance policy, pension plan, contract, will or trust instrument, imposing restrictions upon or penalties for transfer or alienation by the protected person.